-UK Tights has recently published an article on hosiery and the history of it's creation, but this article looks more closely at what kinds of designs have been popular on leg wear over the years and decades.
+UK Tights has recently published an article on and the history of hosiery and it's creation, but this article looks more closely at what kinds of designs have been popular on leg wear over the years and decades.

 When people think of hosiery trends, they think of the last forty or fifty years or so.
 This is because tights as we know them have always looked the way they look and been made to be worn a certain way.
 But they've not always been just for women and they've not always been made of Nylon.

 Leg wear started to catch on as a part of everyday dress in the Middle Ages.
 At first, it was a garment for men and women, but often women's skirts were long enough to cover their legs entirely.
 Whilst they were worn for warmth, the manufacturing process was always difficult for leg wear and as a result, they became a fashion statement and a marker of wealth.

 In the 15th century, leg wear started to become more of an accessory than ever and this tradition started in an unusual way.
 In 1477, the Swiss won an important victory against Burgundy.
 The flags and banners of Burgundy that were left on the field were retrieve, cut up and turned into scrap fabric for repairing uniforms.
 The Swiss proudly wore their foe's insignia as a symbol of their prowess.
 This tradition caught on elsewhere and soon nobles were sporting their family crests on their leggings.
 The Swiss Guard actually keeps this tradition alive today and where brightly coloured striped leggings and other garments as part of their official uniform.